SOHU-Co/kafka-node/README.md

 * `requestTimeout` : in ms for a kafka request to timeout default: `30000`
 * `autoConnect` : automatically connect when KafkaClient is instantiated otherwise you need to manually call `connect` default: `true`
 * `connectRetryOptions` : object hash that applies to the initial connection. see [retry](https://www.npmjs.com/package/retry) module for these options.
-* `idleConnection` : allows the broker to disconnect an idle connection from a client (otherwise the clients continues to reconnect after being disconnected).
+* `idleConnection` : allows the broker to disconnect an idle connection from a client (otherwise the clients continues to O after being disconnected).
 The value is elapsed time in ms without any data written to the TCP socket. default: 5 minutes
+* `reconnectOnIdle` : when the connection is closed due to client idling, client will attempt to auto-reconnect. default: true
 * `maxAsyncRequests` : maximum async operations at a time toward the kafka cluster. default: 10
 * `sslOptions`: **Object**, options to be passed to the tls broker sockets, ex. `{ rejectUnauthorized: false }` (Kafka 0.9+)
 * `sasl`: **Object**, SASL authentication configuration (only SASL/PLAIN is currently supported), ex. `{ mechanism: 'plain', username: 'foo', password: 'bar' }` (Kafka 0.10+)